 In this guest blog – thank you JJ – I intend to explore some of the politics behind Casablanca and its cast.
 And, further, while I accept a common view that Casablanca was filmed in chaotic circumstances with constant last minute rewrites, I don’t accept the equally common view that it was just another run-of-the-mill film that somehow accidentally worked beyond all expectation.
 There is no other film and no other cast like Casablanca.
 This a summary of the film, but focused on certain aspects of it only.

 To give some historic background to the setting of the film: Marshall Phillipe Petain came to power in France in 1940, and replaced the long-standing French republican motto ‘Liberté, égalité, fraternité’ for the Hitlerite ‘Travail, famille, patrie’ (Work, family, fatherland).
-And despite pleas from Churchill to maintain resistance on its northern borders, as the French government had promised the year before, Petain signed an armistice with Hitler, conceding northern France to German control.
+Despite pleas from Churchill to maintain resistance on its northern borders, as the French government had promised the year before, Petain signed an armistice with Hitler, conceding northern France to German control.
 More than half a million allied forces and civilians had to be hurriedly evacuated, mostly to Britain.
 For a short period Petain’s Vichy government and German forces made a pretense of French ‘independence’.
 In Vichy controlled Morocco it is estimated that more than 300,000 Jewish refugees had arrived from Europe hoping to secure transit papers to safer countries.
 Large numbers of others – many fighters in the Resistance – also made their way to Morocco.
 Germany demanded that French-Moroccan administration collect the names of all Jews in the country and assist in weeding out enemies of the Third Reich.
 While local Moroccans did little to assist German forces unless they were forced to, French administrators deployed resources into helping German command.
 It is in this political backdrop – the sham of French neutrality in North Africa, but with local sympathies for resistance – that Casablanca is set.

 Casablanca started as a 1940 play Everybody Comes to Rik’s by Murray Burnett and Joan Alison.
 Burnett had traveled to Austria with his first wife in 1938 to help Jewish relatives.
 Germany had just annexed Austria, and Burnett was deeply shocked by what he witnessed.
 Before leaving Europe, Burnett visited southern France on the Mediterranean coast.
 He went to bar where a black piano player was singing songs.
 Burnett was taken by the volatile mix of German soldiers, French locals and apparent refugees and resistance in the bar.
 Two years later Burnett – with his new wide Joan Alison – finished an anti-fascist – pro-Resistance play set at Rik’s Americain Bar in the Moroccan city of Casablanca.
 America had not yet entered the war, and the play hoped to elicit support for the anti-fascist cause.
 One day after the Japanese attack on Pearl Harbor (December 1941) – the day America entered the war – Hollywood producers bought the play for a record price.